Gayatri-7/30_Codes_Solutions/README.md

 - Structure: Each problem is implemented in a separate Java file inside the `/src` directory

 > 📌 Disclaimer: This repository is created for educational purposes and contains the solutions to problems inspired by the SDET-QA YouTube playlist.
 Full credit to SDET-QA for curating the problems.
+> 📌 Some of the solutions here inspired by the SDET-QA YouTube playlist and may closely resemble the solutions presented in the videos.
+I have written the code myself after understanding the concepts for my personal learning purposes given credit to the owner.
+Thank you!!!

+HAPPY CODING!